 4. Don’t cash out

 It’s easy to be patient and excited when everything is growing.
-You watched your wealth multiply if you purchased bitcoin at $11,000 before its stratospheric rise.
+You watched your wealth multiply if you purchased Bitcoin at $11,000 before its rise.
 The truth is that the absolute opposite happens during a bear market.
-Many people aren’t patient and sell off, thinking that the world is about to end.
+Many people aren’t patient and sell off, thinking the world is about to end.
 But, chicken Little, the sky is NOT falling!

 It’s far too easy for investors to lose perspective.
 Whenever something big goes wrong, many people panic and sell their investments.
 But, looking at history, the markets recovered from the coronavirus, the 2008 crisis, the dot-com crash, and even the great depression.
 So they’ll probably get through whatever comes next as well.

 Investing is a very long journey, one that tests our temperament.
 You have to have the capacity to suffer for long periods.
 So I advise you to strap yourself into the rollercoaster and hold on tight.